Skip to main content

 Our wastewater infrastructure must improve to protect public health

 News of contaminated waterways increasingly hits the headlines as more people take to the UK’s open water for recreation.
-Now, the National Engineering Policy Centre has published the first report looking at how to mitigate health risks posed to the public from human faecal pathogens.
-Professor David Butler FREng, chair of the report’s working group, sets out the role that engineering interventions can play in a much-needed upgrade of our wastewater infrastructure, alongside collaborative action with other stakeholders to bolster a robust and efficient wastewater system.
+Professor David Butler FREng sets out the role that engineering interventions can play in a much-needed upgrade of our wastewater infrastructure.

 Our sewage system has long helped keep us safe from major diseases.
 It has been remarkably successful in interrupting the transmission of major epidemics and protecting the environment by treating wastewater before it is returned to our rivers and seas.
 But with ageing wastewater infrastructure, growing urbanisation, and the increased intensity and frequency of rainfall expected due to climate change, the strain on this system is mounting.
 At the same time, the popularity of activities such as swimming and boating in our rivers, lakes, and coastal areas has increased.
 These recreational activities can be great for mental and physical health and wellbeing, but also increase exposure of the public to sewage pollution.